Cover Crops for Organic Farms

 Dormant seeding involves broadcasting appropriate species in the early winter just after the field has frozen and the air temperature is low enough to prevent germination.
 Ideally this is just prior to snowfall.
 Seeds remain dormant under the snow through the winter and emerge in the spring.

 Cover crop species vary from 0.25 to 1.5 inches in their optimum seeding depth.
 Small-seeded legumes such as true clovers, alfalfa and sweetclovers, have very small seeds and should not be planted too deep – ¼ to ½ inches is adequate.
 These small seeds can be “frost-seeded” – broadcast in late winter and worked into the ground naturally through the expansion and contraction of freezing and thawing soil.

 Seed Drill Configurations

 Many drills have a large and a small seed box.
 The large box, sometimes called the grain box, is optimized for large-seeded crops and the drop tubes from the large box direct seeds to the deepest point in the furrow created by the disk openers.
 The small box, sometimes called the legume or grass seed box, is optimized for small-seeded crops.
 Seed boxes should also be equipped with agitators to keep fluffy seed flowing smoothly out of the boxes.
 The drop tubes from the small seed box can be directed to drop seed at the rear of the disk openers, resulting in a shallower seed placement.
-The drop tubes from the small box can also be left hanging straight down to dribble seed on the soil surface.

 Cover crops in organic farming systems are usually planted with a drill or broadcast on the soil surface, but several alternate methods can be used.
 Good soil-seed contact is required for germination and emergence.
 The benefits of a cover crop will be greatest when a good stand is established with as little soil disturbance as possible.